Help Center

 What Civtil Shows

 Civtil displays construction and development activity based on official public records filed with local governments.
-If you see it here, it's based on a public record filing.
+Records shown on Civtil are based on public record filings.

 We focus on commercial development, new construction, infrastructure, and significant building activity.
 This includes permits for new buildings, major renovations, retail buildouts, restaurants, medical facilities, and more.